Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 There are no limits in the number of projects that can be aggregated nor pre-conditions except:

 - the aggregated project cannot be another Program.
-- the user who want to aggregate a project must be Project Administrator of it.
+- the user who wants to aggregate a project must be Project Administrator of it.
 - the aggregated project doesnt have Agile Dashboard usage.
 It's actually possible to aggregate but it won't do anything useful.

 A Program project cannot activate the "Scrum" part of Agile Dashboard.
 Similarly, a project that is using Scrum cannot